Ancient Egyptian History See also:

 History & Politics Out Loud AUDIO - Important speeches and other recorded materials (primary sources), including speeches of Martin Luther King Jr., Winston Churchill, FDR, John F. Kennedy, Nikita Krushchev and others.
 Sources of biographical and other background information are not cited (site was originally by Jerry Goldman & Michigan State University, now hosted by WyzAnt Tutoring; site includes advertisements).
 Project Gutenberg offers a collection of miscellaneous Historical Recordings AUDIO [CAUTION: This site includes links to Wikipedia articles] which include FDR's Day of Infamy speech, Sir Ernest Henry Shackleton on his South Pole expedition, Thomas Edison on Electricity & Progress, and other early recordings.

-History for Kids: BBC Bitesize: History [Some media features do not work in USA] - Colorful lessons on British and World History; for middle school and up.
+History for Kids: BBC Bitesize: History [Games do not work in USA] - Colorful lessons on British and World History; for middle school and up.
 (British Broadcasting Corporation)

 History of Invention - See Ancient Inventions and subsequent links on our INVENTORS, INVENTIONS, & SCIENTIFIC DISCOVERIES page.